 The Deciding structures section suggests factors you may need to consider when determining the legal and governance structures, systems and processes.

-When considering new legal models for parks, it may be useful to weigh these against your ambitions and core principles.
+When considering new legal models for parks, it may be useful to weigh the options against your ambitions and core principles.

 For instance, you might look for legal structures that ensure:

-Our research suggests that a charitable Trust has the potential to deliver on these ambitions.
+Our research suggests that a dedicated parks charity - or Parks Trust - has the potential to deliver on these ambitions.
 Below is one example of a legal structure that might be used to establish a Parks Trust.

 The main body of the Parks Trust in this example is a company limited by guarantee with charitable status.
 This charitable company would employ staff, manage the park operations and carry out public engagement.

 A separate charitable trust might be needed if the Parks Trust wishes to hold an endowment, as shown in this example.